Category Archives for "Courier Guide"

 Before embarking on this path work out any upfront costs and study your competition.
 Take into account all upfront and ongoing costs, including the cost of food courier insurance .

 Because of the different entry levels, opportunities exist for those starting off with a small budget for example providing a simple bike courier service.
 Which ever approach you plan it is paramount that you position yourself as a firm that not only delivers, but provides great service.

 If you can think of something that can set you apart from the pack then all the better.
-A path exists to start as a bike courier progress to a van couriers and beyound.
+A path exists to start as a bike courier progress to

 The ease of entry is also the downfall of the courier industry so be warned whilst it is relatively easy to enter competition will always be at your heels.
 To some it may seem that all you need is an office, a mobile device, and a courier vehicle.
 As a result, there are many new courier businesses that start up each only to fail.

 Many other opportunities exist in the haulage of goods sector.
 These are in general more expensive to set up as normally you will need to invest in vans or heavy goods vehicles.
 If you can enter at this level and be successful the rewards will be huge.